| | |

 accuracy (how closely readings agreed

-They note that consistency was given more weight in the overall rating than
+with standard lab results) They note that consistency was given more weight in the overall rating than

 accuracy because users can learn to adjust the meter to any bias it might have.